 Finance students develop the analytical and quantitative skills needed for corporate and individual financial management.
 Graduates are prepared for careers in industry, financial organizations and government.

-The outlook for employment in the finance field is exceptional, as the economy and financial markets are becoming increasingly global and more complex.
+Understanding the nuances of business finance is important for companies across many industries.
 Corporations of all kinds seek employees who understand the complexity of economic activity and the demands facing all firms to take a bottom-line, financial perspective.

 Get a top-notch business education that’s tailored to your interests as a business studies major at Southern New Hampshire University.